 ABEM WalkTEM Transient Electromagnetic

-ABEM WalkTEM transient electromagnetic system provides an intuitive user interface combined with stunning performance, making it a powerful tool for surveys in the geological near-surface.
+ABEM WalkTEM transient electromagnetic system (TEM) provides an intuitive user interface combined with stunning performance, making it a powerful tool for surveys in the geological near-surface.
 Applications include groundwater and mineral exploration and environmental investigations.
 Now with a new booster option for even deeper soundings.